HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/haskell_introduction.md

 double :: Int -> Int
 ```

-Sum of the length of two strings (strings in Haskell are arrays of `Char`, an array of specific types are written enclosed in square brackets, `[Type]` represents an array of `Type`s)
+Sum of the length of two strings (strings in Haskell are arrays of `Char`, an array of specific types are written enclosed in square brackets, `[Type]` represents an array of `Type`)

 ```haskell
 len :: [Char] -> [Char] -> Int
 ```

-Check if some integer is even (boolean values are written capitalized, `True` and `False`, )
+Check if some integer is even (boolean values are written capitalized, `True` and `False`)

 ```haskell
 isEven :: Int -> Bool